What is PACE?

 The goal is to provide an integrated visualisation, simulation and fitting environment on massively parallel and distributed computing, and which interfaces to third party modelling codes.
 It will:

-- Allow virtual experiments to be performed before and during the beam time to make the most effective use of neutron beam.
+- Allow realistic simulations to be performed before and during the beam time to make the most effective use of neutron beam.